comp-hci-lab/BDSI_2022_ML/README.md

 Since you will be working with GPUs, you would have to load the python and cuda modules
 <pre>

--Load the correct Python version (3.8.8) in the terminal: module load python3.8-anaconda
+#Load the correct Python version (3.8.8) in the terminal:
+module load python3.8-anaconda

--Next, load the cuda module:
+#Next, load the cuda module:
 module load cuda
 </pre>